Carl Nägeli

 Carl Wilhelm von Nägeli (26 or 27 March 1817 – 10 May 1891) was a Swiss botanist.
 He studied cell division and pollination but became known as the man who discouraged Gregor Mendel from further work on genetics.
-He rejected natural selection as a mechanism of evolution, favouring orthogenesis driven by a supposed "inner perfecting principle".
+He rejected natural selection as a mechanism of evolution, favouring orthogenesis, though the term was only coined in 1893, two years after his death, driven by a supposed "inner perfecting principle".

-Birth and education

-Nägeli was born in Kilchberg near Zürich, where he studied medicine at the University of Zürich.
-From 1839, he studied botany under A. P. de Candolle at Geneva, and graduated with a botanical thesis at Zürich in 1840.
-His attention having been directed by Matthias Jakob Schleiden, then professor of botany at Jena, to the microscopical study of plants, he engaged more particularly in that branch of research.
-He also coined the term "meristematic tissue" in 1858.

-Academic career

-Soon after graduation he became Privatdozent and subsequently professor extraordinary, in the University of Zürich; later he was called to fill the chair of botany at the University of Freiburg; and in 1857 he was promoted to Munich, where he remained as professor until his death.

-Contributions
+Career

+Carl Nägeli was born the son of a physician in Kilchberg near Zürich.
+He began studying medicine at the University of Zürich in 1836, but soon switched to botany, studying among others under naturalists Lorenz Oken and Oswald Heer.
+From 1839, he studied at the University of Geneva under Swiss botanist A. P. de Candolle.
+In 1840, he received his doctorate in Zürich with a dissertation on the Cirsium species of Switzerland.
+From 1842 Nägeli worked with German botanist Matthias Schleiden at the University of Jena.
+After Schleiden directed his attention to the microscopic study of plants, he focused his research on that area.
+After first becoming Privatdozent, and in 1849 extraordinary professor (a position somewhere between that of an associate professor and a full professor) at the University of Zürich, he held the chair of botany at the University of Freiburg from 1852 to 1856, then ended his career as professor of general botany and microscopy at the Ludwig-Maximilians-Universität München (LMU) from 1857 until his retirement in 1889.

+Scientific contributions

+Cell division

 It was thought that Nägeli had first observed cell division during the formation of pollen, in 1842.
-However, this is disputed by Henry Harris, who writes: "What Nägeli saw and did not see in plant material at about the same time [as Robert Remak] is somewhat obscure...
+However, this is disputed by Australian geneticist Henry Harris, who writes: "What Nägeli saw and did not see in plant material at about the same time [as Robert Remak] is somewhat obscure...
 I conclude... that, unlike Remak, he did not observe nuclear division... it is clear that Nägeli did not in 1844 have any idea of the importance of the nucleus in the life of the cell."

+"Meristem", "xylem", and "phloem"

+In 1846, Nägeli and German botanist Hugo von Mohl were the first scientists to distinguish the plant cell wall from the cell's inner contents, for which Mohl used the term "protoplasm".
+Also in 1846, Nägeli and German botanist Wilhelm Hofmeister advanced their "apical cell theory", which aimed to explain the origin and functioning of the shoot apical meristem in plants.
 In 1857, Nägeli first described microsporidia, the causative agent of pebrine disease in silkworms, which has historically devastated the silk industry in Europe.

-Among his other contributions to science were a series of papers in the Zeitschrift für wissenschaftliche Botanik (1844–1846); Die neueren Algensysteme (1847); Gattungen einzelliger Algen (1849); Pflanzenphysiologische Untersuchungen (1855–1858), with Carl Eduard Cramer; Beiträge zur wissenschaftlichen Botanik (1858–1868); a number of papers contributed to the Royal Bavarian Academy of Sciences, forming three volumes of Botanische Mitteilungen (1861–1881); and, finally, his volume, Mechanisch-physiologische Theorie der Abstammungslehre, published in 1884.
-However, perhaps Nägeli is best known nowadays for his unproductive correspondence (1866–1873) with Gregor Mendel concerning the latter's celebrated work on Pisum sativum, the garden pea.
+In 1858, he coined the terms "meristem", "meristematic tissue", "xylem", and "phloem".